TwilioDevEd/lead-alerts-node/README.md

   The phone numbers should be in
   [E.164 format](https://www.twilio.com/help/faq/phone-numbers/how-do-i-format-phone-numbers-to-work-internationally).

-  Run `source .env` to export the environment variables.
+Follow the next steps to install and run the project:

 1. Navigate to the project directory in your terminal and run: